-'I was a bit annoyed': threads of emotion
+4:4: 'I was a bit annoyed': threads of emotion

-One of my primary aims in completing the research which underpins this book was to help meet the Kennedy Report's recommendation that 'professionals ...be sensitised to emotions being experienced by parents' (RCPATH & RCPCH, 2004, p.
+One of my primary aims in beginning this study was to help meet the Kennedy Report's recommendation that 'professionals ...be sensitised to emotions being experienced by parents' (RCPATH & RCPCH, 2004, p.
 12).
-Emotion, therefore, is a highly significant thread to twist within these narratives.
+Emotion, therefore, is a highly significant thread on which to draw within these narratives.